 Solutions to Tackle Vaccine Supply Chain Challenges: –

-It is important to know how to measure to efficiently forecast supply and demand, store and deliver vaccines with the help of tools and processes for regular and reliable data.
-It’s a continuous quality improvement process comparing with best-practice benchmarks.
-In major national immunization programs data may be lost, geographically dispersed, not recorded on paper or systems.
-To prioritize areas where attention and improvement are required to use supply chain management solutions that can analyze immunization supply chain system from distributed data and store them in information systems.
+It is important to know how to efficiently forecast supply and demand and store and deliver vaccines with the help of tools and processes for regular and reliable data.
+It’s a continuous quality improvement process compared with best-practice benchmarks.
+In major national immunization programs, data may be lost, geographically dispersed, or not recorded on paper or systems.
+To prioritize areas where attention and improvement are required, use supply chain management solutions that can analyze immunization supply chain systems from distributed data and store them in information systems.

-- Plan and implement improvements: – After measuring the immunization supply chain system and how it handles supply, demand, storage and delivery and how it represents key metrics and provides actionable insights to the key stakeholders.
-By taking the advantage of gathered data large scale changes can be done supported by proven and novel approaches.
-Supply chain redesign is the logistical analysis for the reconfiguration of processes such as increasing the frequency of shipments or changing warehouse locations.
-Logistics Management Information Systems (LMIS) helps in improving the information such as received, administered or wasted, stock-on-hand.
+After measuring the immunization supply chain system and how it handles supply, demand, storage, and delivery and how it represents key metrics and provides actionable insights to the key stakeholders.
+By taking advantage of gathered data, large-scale changes can be made supported by proven and novel approaches.
+Supply chain redesign is the logistical analysis for the reconfiguration of processes, such as increasing the frequency of shipments or changing warehouse locations.
+Logistics Management Information Systems (LMIS) help in improving the information such as received, administered, or wasted, stock-on-hand.

-- Increase awareness and investment: – Immunization programs need funding, people and data to prevent disease.
-Investment is required to train, incentivize and reward data managers, managers, warehouse workers and logisticians are the backbone of Immunization supply chain system.
+Immunization programs need funding, people, and data to prevent disease.
+Investment is required to train, incentivize and reward data managers, managers, warehouse workers, and logisticians are the backbones of the Immunization supply chain system.

 Where does India stand in vaccine supply chain management?

-How will the entire global population be vaccinated remains an interesting question?
-And one can say confidently that in this age of cutting edge technology and effective digitized Supply Chain Strategy would be needed to manage the global distribution of the COVI-19 vaccine
+How will the entire global population be vaccinated remains an interesting question.
+And one can say confidently that in this age of cutting-edge technology, an effective digitized Supply Chain Strategy would be needed to manage the global distribution of the COVID-19 vaccine.